Net Zero Strategy

 Decarbonization of company’s operations

 As a responsible asset manager, we take every opportunity to engage on environmental issues in our operations across all offices, in line with a global commitment to curb greenhouse gas emissions.
-We are shifting all our offices to renewable energy working alongside our tenants, increasingly reducing business travel by establishing video conferencing policy for all meetings including boards and investment committee and we are encouraging employees to shift to electric mobility.
+We are shifting our offices to renewable energy working alongside our tenants, increasingly reducing business travel by establishing video conferencing policy for all meetings including boards and investment committee and we are encouraging employees to switch to electric mobility.

 Ambienta seeks to invest in meaningful carbon offset projects aimed at reducing emissions from conservation, sustainable management of forests and enhancement of forest carbon stocks, contributing extensively to climate change mitigation efforts.